carlaMorral/Whalphabet/README.md

     2. Given a text, detects de language in which it is written.
     3. Given a text and a language, does 1 & 2.

+I have used:

-I have used the Microsoft Azure Cognitive Services API to translate and detect the language of the inputs.
+i.
+The Twilio Whatsapp API to send an receive messages using the bot. ii.
+The Microsoft Azure Cognitive Services API to translate and detect the language of the inputs.

 ## Usage